 By August, a new storyline emerged, one that contrived an unfriendly competition between Maris and Mantle.
 But "The M&M Boys” shared a New York apartment with outfielder Bob Cerv, the Yankees' left fielder, and all got along well.

-By mid-September, Maris led his teammate 56 home runs to 53.
+By mid-September, Maris led his teammates 56 home runs to 53.
 Then Mantle developed an infection in his hip, forcing him to stop playing.
 Just like that, the two-man race became a solo act, with all the pressure squarely on Maris, who was buckling under the weight of media demands for his time.

 "Irritating," Maris described the attention he was receiving, according to Sports Illustrated.
 "I enjoy bull sessions with the guys [reporters].
 But this is different, the questions day after day, the big story."